 There is a cable car connecting “Bâlea Cascadă” Chalet to Balea Lake, which functions all year round.
 This is on the north side of the mountain.
 The road to “Bâlea Cascadă” Chalet is open all year round.
 Driving on the closed section during winter is forbidden, and the road is physically blocked.
 Also, there is a fine for those who attempt it.
 And even if you could somehow avoid the road obstacles, the tunnel which crosses the mountain at the highest point of the road is closed with a gate.
 That is if the entire thing isn’t covered in tons of snow.

 Tips for visiting Transfagarasan during summer

-Transfagarasan is the second highest road in Romania, after Transalpina, and one of the most popular touristic attraction for Romanian and foreign tourists.
+Transfagarasan is the second highest road in Romania, after Transalpina, and one of the most beautiful places in Romania and a popular touristic attraction for Romanian and foreign tourists.
 That’s why the Transfagarasan gets crowded on most summer weekends.